Luis Ortiz (Cuban boxer): Signing with Matchroom

 After Ortiz defeated Scott, heavyweights opened up about fighting Ortiz next.
 British boxer David Allen (9-1, 6 KOs) was one to make his voice heard and approached Eddie Hearn about a possible fight.
 On 23 November, the fight was officially agreed to take place on the undercard of the Anthony Joshua vs. Éric Molina IBF heavyweight title fight on 10 December at the Manchester Arena, Manchester, England.
 Allen commented on the match-up, "I don’t think he's what he's hyped up to be, but I will give him more opportunity than Malik Scott to show he is the real deal, I’ll stand in front of him and see what he's about.
 I’ll stand and trade because I can’t do anything else.
 You can expect a fight, that's for definite."
 Ortiz scored a seventh-round knockout victory over Allen.
 The end came when Allen was taking punishment against the ropes.
 Ortiz was landing left hooks and uppercuts, trying to take Allen out with one punch before the referee stopped the fight.

 Following the win against Allen, Ortiz was named mandatory challenger for the winner of the WBA (Super), IBF and IBO unification bout between Anthony Joshua and Wladimir Klitschko.

-Signing with Al Haymon
+Premier Boxing Champions

 On 29 March 2017, Ortiz signed a deal with American boxing adviser Al Haymon.
 His first bout was believed to take place on 22 April 2017.

 A day later it was revealed that he would be part of the 22 April undercard of the Shawn Porter vs Andre Berto world title eliminator at the Barclays Center, New York, against 36 year old journeyman Derric Rossy (31–12, 15 KOs) in a scheduled 10 round bout.
 Prior to this bout, Rossy had only won two of his last six fights but was well known for giving opponents a tough fight.
 Ortiz injured his right thumb during training.
 After receiving reports back from the doctor, on 14 April the fight was called off.